yuvaldori/gigaspaces-wiki-jekyll/xap97/async-persistency---mirror---advanced.markdown

 {% toczone minLevel=4|maxLevel=4|type=flat|separator=pipe|location=top %}

-## Writing Asynchronously to the Mirror Data Source
+## Writing Synchronously to the Mirror Data Source

 The following is a schematic flow of a synchronous replicated cluster with three members, which are communicating with a Mirror Service: